Yiru-Liu/AVR-C-Blink-Arduino/README.md

 ### Instructions

 In the Makefile, change the serial port for `PROGRAMMER ARGS` to the serial port that the Arduino connects to.
-Find which port name the Arduino connects to from the Arduino IDE by checking under Tools &rarr; Serial Port.

 Then, to compile and upload, open a terminal window in the directory and enter `make flash`.